nodejs/node/doc/api/stream.md

 when the stream is created.
 Attempting to switch an existing stream into object mode is not safe.

-The object mode indicates that the stream accepts and/or emits objects.
-Be aware that streams which operate in the object mode can only pipe to streams which are also in the object mode.
-Otherwise an error will be thrown.
-To pipe a stream which is not in object mode, create an appropriate implementation to transform the objects into buffers.
-You can use this stream to pipe to a non object mode stream.
-The stream which transforms the object has to be in the object mode as well to be able to accept objects.
+The object mode indicates that the stream accepts and/or emits values which are not limited to `Buffer` or strings.
+Be aware that streams which are in object mode can be connected to streams not in the object mode but an exception will be raised if you attempt to write something except a `Buffer` or a string.
+To prevent this create an appropriate implementation to [transform][stream-_transform] the values into buffers or strings.
+The stream which transforms the values has to be in the object mode as well to be able to accept objects.

 ### Buffering